anhumandev/lpa/src/README.md

-# P/ Interperter
+# Eko Interperter

-There is main source code of P/ Interperter+Compiler.
+There is main source code of eko Interperter+Compiler.
 See source/README.md for info about everyfile.